TitouanMelon/ENIB_Robot_Mobile_Ros2/README.md

 ```
 4. Flash the stm32 and run the code
 >[!NOTE]
->If multiple pattern error clean and rebuild until the error dissipear
+>If you have the multiple pattern error clean and rebuild the project until the error dissipear
- - Flash the stm32 and run

 # modify code
 ## Open stm32 project
 >[!NOTE]
->you need STM32CubeIde to follow this tutorial (see [here](../README.md#STM32CubeIde) to install)
+>you need STM32CubeIde to follow this tutorial (see [here](./README.md#STM32CubeIde) to install)

 - Open stm32cubeIde and select the workspace and select ok

 ## Open IHM
 >[!NOTE]
->you need qtcreator and qtcreator-ros to follow this tutorial (see [here](../README.md#qt-creator-and-qt-creator-ros) to install)
+>you need qtcreator and qtcreator-ros to follow this tutorial (see [here](./README.md#qt-creator-and-qt-creator-ros) to install)

 - Open qtcreator-ros
 - go to File -> Open project or file